r2d2-rmbl/xata-subgraph/README.md

 ### Querying Aggregated Uniswap Data

-This query fetches aggredated data from all uniswap pairs and tokens, to give a view into how much activity is happening within the whole protocol.
+This query fetches aggredated data from all xata pairs and tokens, to give a view into how much activity is happening within the whole protocol.

 ```graphql
 {